praisetompane/computation/README.md

   - def precise rules = steps to follow

 - def computation²: The **evolution process** of some environment, by a **sequence of "simple, local" steps** (Stanford Encyclopedia of Philosophy).

-- def computation: a list of steps to do something
+- def computation³: a list of steps to do something
 - def compute: to do/run a computation.

 ## Dependencies